12.17.19 - San Francisco, CA @ Ocean Conservation Research

 Facilitator and Multi-Instrumentalist

 Joshua leads the Sounds of the Ocean team as a California based facilitator and multi-instrumentalist.
-He shares his passion for sound as a therapeutic modality with groups of all ages at music festivals, yoga studios, universities, retreat centers, prisons and corporate wellness programs.
-He has travelled across five continents on a musical journey, absorbing some of the world's oldest ceremonial traditions from India, Indonesia, Cuba and Australia.
-His goal is to reduce stress in people's lives and build connection back to the natural world through sound.
+He shares his passion for sound as a therapeutic modality with groups of all ages at music festivals, yoga studios, universities, retreat centers and corporate wellness programs.
+He is driven by passion to raise environmental awareness by sharing his musical gifts in support of ocean conservation work around the world.
+Joshua strives to reduce stress in people's lives by building connection back to the natural world through sound.

 John Ryan, PhD, is a biological oceanographer exploring ocean life, from microscopic plankton to great whales.
 His studies of ocean mammals are rooted in analysis of sound recordings from the deep ocean off Santa Cruz, enabled by the Monterey Bay Aquarium Research Institute.
 These recordings reveal the great diversity and activity of ocean life, providing a window to connect.
 They also reveal human noise sources, which represent opportunities to recognize and reduce harmful impacts of noise, and to become better stewards of life on Earth.